hitoshura25/health-data-ai-platform/services/message-queue/implementation_plan.md

 - **Monitoring:** Exports metrics for Prometheus scraping

 This implementation provides enterprise-grade message reliability with persistent deduplication and intelligent retry logic while maintaining operational simplicity through native RabbitMQ features.

+## Architectural Decision: Redis vs. SQLite for Deduplication

+For this specific use case, Redis is the recommended choice over SQLite for the message deduplication store.
+Here's a breakdown of why it's the better choice:

+### Why Redis is a Better Fit:

+1.  **Performance and Concurrency:**
+    *   **Redis:** As an in-memory data store, Redis is exceptionally fast.
+This is crucial for the message queue, where every message needs a quick deduplication check.
+It's designed for high-concurrency scenarios, which is exactly what a message queue will face under load.
+    *   **SQLite:** While simple, SQLite is a file-based database.
+File I/O is significantly slower than in-memory operations.
+Under high message volume, the database file could become a bottleneck, slowing down the entire processing pipeline.
+The original hanging tests with `aiosqlite` were likely due to the complexities of managing file-based database connections in a highly concurrent, asynchronous application.

+2.  **Automatic Key Expiration (TTL):**
+    *   **Redis:** The "time-to-live" (TTL) feature is a perfect fit for our needs.
+We can set an expiration time for each deduplication key, and Redis will automatically remove it after the retention period.
+This is efficient and eliminates the need for manual cleanup tasks.
+    *   **SQLite:** To achieve the same result in SQLite, we would need to run a periodic background task to manually delete old records, which adds complexity and another potential point of failure.

+3.  **Scalability:**
+    *   **Redis:** Redis is designed to be a centralized service that can be accessed by multiple consumer processes or containers.
+This makes it much easier to scale the number of message consumers in the future.
+    *   **SQLite:** A file-based SQLite database is not easily shared across multiple processes or containers, especially in a distributed environment.
+It would require complex file locking mechanisms or a single process dedicated to database access, which would defeat the purpose of a scalable microservice architecture.

+While SQLite is a great tool for simpler, single-process applications, **Redis is the more robust and scalable solution for a high-performance message queue**.
+The switch to Redis was a good architectural decision that aligns better with the overall goals of the platform.
+The previous issues with hanging tests were a symptom of the underlying challenges of using a file-based database in this context.